Image credit: Joyce Edwards, c. 1970s

 Local residents can take part in the following free workshops, walks and events:

-- Digitise your photos, June-July dates tbc
+- Digitise your old photos, dates tbc

 To get involved, please complete this form here

-Once you have completed this form, we will be in touch with further information.
 You can also email any questions to: helena@fourcornersfilm.co.uk